The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: The trace operator of quasi plurisubharmonic functions

 The reverse equality now follows from the first equality of \eqref{eq:volrest}, \cite[Theorem~1.1]{WN19} and the fact that $V_\theta|_Y \preceq \Tr_Y^\theta(V_\theta)$ (Remark~\ref{rem:naiverestprecRest}). \end{proof}

-As we show now, the first formula of the previous proposition holds on the non-nef locus of $\{\theta\}$ as well: \begin{theorem} If $Y$ is not contained in the non-nef locus of $\{\theta\}$, i.e. $\nu(V_\theta, Y)=0$, then
+As we show now, the first formula of the previous proposition holds away from the non-nef locus of $\{\theta\}$ as well: \begin{theorem} If $Y$ is not contained in the non-nef locus of $\{\theta\}$, i.e. $\nu(V_\theta, Y)=0$, then

 \end{theorem}

 The main point is the last equality, the first equality is already obtained in \cite[Remark 2.2]{CT22}.

 \begin{proof} Since $\nu(V_\theta, Y)=0$, $Y$ is not contained in the non-K\"ahler locus of $\{\theta + \varepsilon \omega\}$ for all $\varepsilon>0$.
 As a result, due to \eqref{eq: rest_vol_CT_def} and \eqref{eq:volrest} only the last equality of \eqref{eq: non-nef_rest_vol} needs to be argued.